garyexplains/examples/RPiCameraPython/readme.md

-Here are the Python examples I used in my video about accessging the Raspberry Pi Camera from within Python.
+Here are the Python examples I used in my video https://youtu.be/RPZZZ6FSZuk about accessing the Raspberry Pi Camera from within Python.

 Here are some useful links with documentations, examples etc: